QuantEcon/lecture-python-advanced.myst/lectures/BCG_complete_mkts.md

 **Remark:** Multiple arrangements of endowments
 $[w_0^1, w_0^2, w_1^1(\epsilon), w_1^2(\epsilon), \theta_0^1, \theta_0^2 ]$
-associated with the same $\eta$.
+associated with the same distribution of wealth $\eta$.
 Can you explain why?
 **Hint:** Think about the portfolio indeterminacy finding above.

 ### Modigliani-Miller theorem

-Now allow a firm to issue both bonds and equity.
+We now allow a firm to issue both bonds and equity.

 Payouts from equity and bonds, respectively, are